- Parents Home

 - Para Adolescentes

 The kidneys play a critical role in the body: Acting as the body's filtering system, they help control water levels and eliminate wastes through urine (pee).
 They also help regulate blood pressure, red blood cell production, and the levels of calcium and minerals.

 But sometimes the kidneys don't develop properly and, as a result, don't function as they should.
 Often these problems are genetic and not due to anything a parent did or didn't do.

 Many of these problems can be diagnosed before a baby is born through routine prenatal testing and treated with medication or surgery while the child is still young.
 Other problems may appear later, with symptoms such as urinary tract infections (UTIs), growth problems, or high blood pressure (hypertension).

 In some cases, the problems can be severe and require surgical treatment.

 The kidneys are like the body's garbage collection and disposal system.
 Through microscopic units called nephrons, the kidneys remove waste products and extra water from the food a person eats, returning chemicals the body needs (such as sodium, phosphorus, and potassium) back into the bloodstream.
 The extra water combines with other waste to become urine, which flows through thin tubes called ureters to the bladder, where it stays until it exits through the urethra (the tube that carries urine out of the body from the bladder) when someone goes to the bathroom.

 The kidneys also produce three important hormones:

-renin, which helps regulate blood pressure; and
+- renin, which helps regulate blood pressure; and

 - the active form of vitamin D, which helps control the calcium balance in the body and maintain healthy bones.